alexjenny97/4883-SWTools-Jenny/Assignments/A04/README.md

   - get_players2.php
     - This was another example from professor Griffin.
 This code should not be run.
   - index.html
-    - This is the output of the program.
-This will show both the questions and the answers.
+    - This is another small step to getting the program running.
+Does not affect program.
   - load_stat_codes.php
-    - This will load stat codes.
-This is not necessary for the project to run but it was helpful when developing.
+    - This is code from professor Griffin.
   - query_function.php
    - Actually runs the querey and returns an associative array.
+This is from professor Griffin.
  - yo.php
   - This file is not necessary to run any code.
 It was part of an example.

-project overview (description)
-list of files,
-file descriptions,
-any instructions needed to run or help grade your project
+- The link to the output is here: http://cs2.mwsu.edu/~ajenny/software_tools/driver.php